Property Versus Shares

 Easier to understand – Property investment is generally more easily understood than share investment.
 Although property investment requires a certain level of sophistication, it does not require the same degree of technical understanding that shares investing does.

 Control – Investing in property provides the investor with a greater level of control over their investment.
-When making decisions, the property investor has complete influence over their investment, unlike a share investor whose influence is only as great as their voting power.
+When making decisions, the property investor has complete influence over their investment, unlike a share investor whose impact is only as great as their voting power.

 READ MORE :